 CINCINNATI 21, BUFFALO 10-Rookie running back Ickey Woods ran for 102 yards and 2 touchdowns to lead the Bengals to victory.
 Cincinnati controlled the game with its running attack, producing 175 yards on 50 rushes.
 The Bengals' defense chipped in with 3 interceptions, including 1 by Eric Thomas that set up Woods' first touchdown.
-After Buffalo tied the game at 7-7, Boomer Esiason found James Brooks for a 10-yard touchdown pass that gave Cincinnati the lead for good.
-Woods clinched the victory with his second scoring run, which capped a drive that was kept alive by a fake punt.
-The Bengals limited Buffalo to 181 total vards, including
+After Buffalo tied the game at 7-7.
+Boomer Esiason found James Brooks for a 10-vard touchdown pass that gave Cincinnati the lead for good Woods clinched the victory with his second scoring run, which capped a drive that was kept alive by a fake punt The Bengals limited Buffalo to 181 total yards, including minus-12 in the third quarter.